SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Isambard Kingdom Brunel (1806-1859), English civil engineer.
-He was educated first by his father Marc, then later at Caen and Paris.
-He was apprenticed to the clock maker Breguet, but after completing his apprenticeship in 1822 returned to London.
-In 1825, Brunel helped his father to construct the first tunnel under the Thames in London, England.
-In 1830, he won the competition for a design for the Clifton Suspension Bridge in Bristol, England, his first independent work.
-In 1833, he was appointed engineer of the Great Western Railway (GWR).
-He designed and built the broad guage GWR railway track between London and southwest England, including many viaducts and tunnels.
-He later designed huge steam ships capable of crossing the Atlantic, amongst which were the Great Britain, the Great Western, and the Great Eastern.
+Isambard Kingdom Brunel.
+Portrait of Isambard Kingdom Brunel (1806-1859), British civil engineer and ship designer.
+In 1825 Brunel helped his father to construct the first tunnel under the Thames in London.
+In 1830 he won the competition for a design for the Clifton Suspension Bridge at Bristol, his first independent work.
+In 1833 he was appointed engineer of the Great Western Rail- way (GWR).
+He designed and built the GWR railway track between London and southwest England.
+He later designed huge steam ships capable of crossing the Atlantic.
+Amongst these was the Great Britain, the Great Western, and the Great Leviathan, later renamed the Great Eastern.

 Model release not available.
 Property release not required.